jwinter/talks/git-lunch-n-learn.md

 5. Prepare for a commit by adding files to git's staging area (aka index)
 6. Review what you're about to commit
 7. Commit
-8. Bring your branch up to date by merging the master branch into it
+8. Bring your branch up to date by merging the `dev` branch into it
 9. Push your branch up to remote repo
 10. GOTO 1